startupcodebr/v-currency-field/README.md

 # Currency Mask for Vuetify

 ## Features
+- VERSION FOR VUETIFY 1.x

-- All features from v-money as v-text-field of vuetify 1.5.x and vuetify 2.x
+- All features from v-money as v-text-field of vuetify 1.x

 ## Usage